Lycosuchus: Classification

-A novel result was recovered by Pusch and colleagues in 2024 from an analysis focused on the relationships of early cynodonts.
+A novel result was recovered by Pusch et al. (2024) from an analysis focused on the relationships of early cynodonts.
 Using a dataset with much more endocranial data than previous studies, they found Lycosuchus and Alopecognathus (representing Scylacosauridae) to be sister taxa in a clade that itself was the sister of another clade made by Eutherocephalia and Cynodontia, rendering Therocephalia paraphyletic.
 However, this analysis only included four therocephalians, with only Olivierosuchus and Theriognathus representing Eutherocephalia.
 A simplified cladogram of these results is shown below.

 Palaeobiology

 The serrated teeth of Lycosuchus indicate it had a carnivorous diet.
 Its dentition is similar to that of gorgonopsians, being dominated by large canines and with only a few weak postcanines.
 Its proportionately shorter and more rounded snout has been proposed to both possess more torsional strength (i.e be more resistant to twisting) and could perhaps bite with greater force at the canine compared to scylacosaurids.
 Broom initially speculated that the supposed two pairs of canines were specialised for different functions, based on the rear pair being more robust and having serrations only on the rear edge, while the anterior pair had them on both.
 However, these differences reflect imperfect preservation and the different ages of the teeth, with the younger, still erupting replacement pair in front being smaller and having more pristine serrations.

 The unusual inner ear morphology of Lycosuchus suggests it was specialised for a particular lifestyle or habit, but it is not known what that would be.
 Long lateral semi-circular canals are typically associated with burrowing or agility in modern mammals, and it is also found in aquatic non-mammalian tetrapods.
 Neither burrowing nor aquatic habits are considered likely for Lycosuchus based on the postcrania of other lycosuchids, and so Pusch and colleagues in 2020 suggested it could be associated with an active predatory lifestyle.
 Pusch and colleagues stressed that the condition of scylacosaurids, which are inferred to have had similar predatory behaviour, would have to be examined to determine if long lateral canals is typical of early therocephalians or unique to Lycosuchus.
 The inner ear of scylacosaurids has yet to be studied, but in 2024 the inner ears of two derived carnivorous therocephalians (Olivierosuchus and Theriognathus) were modelled and found to have typical lateral semi-circular canals.